Data-driven stabilization of switched and constrained linear systems: LM inequalities and sliding motion

 for some $\{\alpha_i(x)\} _{i \in I(x)} \in \Delta$, where

-where $\mc{N}(x)$ is the set of neighborhoods of $x$.
+where $\mc{N}(x)$ is the set of neighborhoods of $x$ (i.e., the set of all open subsets of $\R^n$ containing $x$).
 When $x \in \operatorname{int}(\mc{X}_i)$, $\mathrm{I}(x) = \{i\}$ is a singleton and $\dot x = A_i x_i$.
 A solution can also cross the boundary between two regions $\mc{X}_i$ and $\mc{X}_j$.
 Finally, $x(t)$ can evolve along the boundaries between two or more regions, in a direction specified not by one of the modes $\i$, but by a convex combination of the matrices $A_i$ with $i \in \mathrm{I(x)}$: in this case we talk about ``sliding mode''.
 Although ideal sliding mode would not happen in practice (due to discretized controllers, hysteresis, time-delay), it provides a close approximation of the behavior of the real system under fast switching.